drshahizan/Python-big-data/assignment/ass6/hpdp/MEOW/big_data.md

 | NADIA SYAFIQAH BINTI ZULKIPLI  | A21EC0098      | Assignment 6 |
 | ALIYA ZARENA BINTI ZAINULANUAR   |  A21EC0013    | Assignment 6  |

+##  📚 Objective
+The objective of this assignment is to explore the management of big data processing in data science.
+Big data processing involves the systematic handling and analysis of vast and complex datasets that exceed the capabilities of traditional data processing methods.
+It encompasses the storage, retrieval, and manipulation of massive volumes of information to extract valuable insights.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/Python_EDA/issues) for any improvements, suggestions or errors in the content.